chungthuang/poets/README.md

 # Introduction
+Polkadot Energy Trading Sidechain (POETS) is a parachain for peer-to-peer energy trading.
-This repo is based on Substrate Cumulus Parachain Template
+This repo is based on Substrate Cumulus Parachain Template.

 # Quick Start
 1. Install [tilt](https://tilt.dev/)